COLUSA COUNTY RECOVERY

 SAMHSA - Resources for Families Coping with Mental and Substance Use Disorders

 Every family is unique, but all families share a bond that can be used to support one another during trying times.
-While there is no one-size-fits-all solution for helping a family member who is drinking too much, using drugs, or dealing with a mental illness, research shows that family support can play a major role in helping a loved one with mental and substance use disorders.
+While there is no one-size-fits-all solution for helping a family member who is drinking too much, using drugs, or dealing with a mental illness, research shows that family support can play a major role in helping a loved one with mental and substance use disorders (we prefer to use the term CONDITION).

 Resources To Help Children Impacted By Addiction: